Read This First

 Prompt 3: How can the rational mind inoculate themselves against these unsubstantiated promises and threats?

-The central claim is this: To safeguard oneself against the influence of unsubstantiated promises and threats commonly used by various ideologies, a rational approach involves developing critical thinking skills and maintaining a vigilant and informed perspective.
+In plain terms: To safeguard oneself against the influence of unsubstantiated promises and threats commonly used by various ideologies, a rational approach involves developing critical thinking skills and maintaining a vigilant and informed perspective.

 Develop Critical Thinking Skills